dentalwings/omaha/doc/CustomizingOmaha.md

   * **`omaha\base\const_addresses.h`**

-> If necessary, modify the URLs that will be used for performing update checks and returning results to match your update server's implementation.
+> URLs can be defined as Environment variable (the full list can be found in the main scons build script).
+If necessary, modify the URLs that will be used for performing update checks and returning results to match your update server's implementation.

   * **`omaha\goopdate\omaha3_idl.idl`**